Background Check in Germany: What Employers Need to Know in 2026

 In certain industries, the check is legally required:

-Educational professions: Enhanced criminal record certificate under Section 72a SGB VIII
+Educational professions: extended criminal record certificate under Section 72a SGB VIII

 In practice: How a GDPR-compliant check works

-Obtain consent: The candidate receives a statement explaining which data is checked and for what purpose
+Obtain consent: The candidate receives a statement explaining which data will be checked and for what purpose

-Check: Only perform the checks required for the specific role
+Review: Carry out only the checks that are required for the specific role

-Store: Delete results once the purpose has been fulfilled — usually after 6 months (rejected applicants) or until the end of the employment relationship plus limitation periods (hired candidates)
+Store: Delete results once the purpose has been fulfilled — usually after 6 months (rejected applicants) or until the end of employment plus limitation periods (hired candidates)

 Audit trail: Every step must be documented in an audit-proof way